-We are open for virtual sessions and safe-distance, in-person sessions!
+We are open for In-person and virtual sessions!

 Every dog is a unique individual, with their own combination of history, genetics, personality and health; that influence how they behave.
 These factors also dictate what styles and methods a dog will be most receptive to, in learning and behavior modification.